Skip to main content

 • Requiring substantial management time.

-In the light of these significant risks, it would take a very risk-loving, nay foolhardy, organization to make that first move in any way other than by partnering with a 3PL provider.
+In the light of these significant risks, it would take a very risk-loving, nay, foolhardy, organisation to make that first move in any way other than by partnering with a 3PL provider.

 A couple of years of this kind of relationship will allow greater scale, and in-depth local knowledge that should give sufficient confidence to go for the in-house overseas approach.